 - In The Wheel of Time, the Sword and Sorcerer arrangement between Warders and Aes Sedai (respectively) includes a low-level Psychic Link that transmits their emotional and physical states.
 It's incredibly traumatic to the survivor if one of them dies: an Aes Sedai is left emotionally devastated for months, while a Warder usually makes a berserk Self-Destructive Charge and needs long-term rehabilitation if they survive their rampage.

 - In Animorphs, Jake's body is possessed by a Puppeteer Parasite alien and his friends have to tie him up and wait for it to starve in order to stop him from endangering everyone else.
-Jake feels everything the alien does the whole time it starves to death, including the moment of its death, and says that he glimpses something terrifying right as it dies, which is later revealed to be Crayak in The Attack.
+Jake feels everything the alien does the whole time it starves to death, including the moment of its death, and glimpses something terrifying right as it dies, which is later revealed to be Crayak.

 - The climax of the last novel of the Hyperion Cantos, The Rise of Endymion, is Aenea broadcasting her torture and death to the whole of humanity (well, except for the tormentors themselves).